 At the time this search was executed, we found:

-- 106 organizations mentioned MiFID II on earnings calls over the last 12 months
+- 106 organizations said MiFID II on earnings calls in the previous 12 months

-- Within the Financials sector, Capital Markets, Banks and Insurance ranked highest in mentions
+- Capital Markets, Banks, and Insurance ranked highest in mentions within the Financials sector.

 (AlphaSense users can access this search here )